 Before you set the meeting, you need to define the outcome of such an event.
-Outcomes might be, to build the relationships and trust between the team members, it can be to align everyone on the team’s goal and create a road map to reach the goal, it can be to define a culture and set expectations on behavior, and it can just be a nice morning out of work.
+Outcomes might be, to build the relationships and trust between the team members, it can be to align everyone on the team’s goal and create a road map to reach the goal, it can be to define a culture and set expectations on behavior, and it can just be a lovely morning out of work.

 Every team needs a mission statement and/or vision.
-Ask the team “What are we all about?”
+Ask the team, “What are we all about?”
 Why does this team exist?
 What our customers expect us to do?
 How do you know you succeeded?
 These questions will help you build a good WHY statement.
-For example “We are all about quality.
+For example, “We are all about quality.
 We provide the most extensive QA service, so our customers sleep well at night”.
 Google mission statement and see more examples.

 Every goal you set for the team from now on should align with the mission statement you developed in this stage.

 Once we have a mission statement, it is time to move on the how.
 The following are topics you need to address – long and short-term goals, culture, conversations, support, customer interaction, peer support, growth opportunities, communications, and anything else relevant to your team.